 There are few Logical Positivists practicing today; nevertheless the doctrine has cast a very long shadow.
 Just as positivists are entitled to question the meaningfulness of teleological propositions, so religionists are entitled to ask whether a world view based entirely on efficient cause determinism can adequately account for the world as we experience it.

-Earlier, we mentioned Alfred North Whitehead.
-Writing at the same time as the Logical Positivists, but in sharp contrast to them, Whitehead proposed that events (‘actual entities’) only occur in response to a perceived disequilibrium between a set of values (‘eternal objects’) and things as they are today (‘actual world’).
+In sharp contrast to the Logical Positivists, Whitehead (above) proposed that events (‘actual entities’) only occur in response to a perceived disequilibrium between a set of values (‘eternal objects’) and things as they are (‘actual world’).

-For Whitehead, all events are causa sui.
-Events ‘create’ their own pasts, their own ‘efficient causes’, as they appropriate (‘prehend’) selected material from prior events and incorporate that material into their efforts to transcend those prior events.
+Events (causa sui) ‘assemble’ their own pasts out of the ‘superjects’ of prior events, which they ‘prehend’ physically.
+They designate their own ‘efficient causes’ in accordance with their unique ‘subjective aims’.
+They appropriate (‘prehend’) selected material from prior events and incorporate that material in an effort to transcend those prior events.

-To Whitehead, all ‘causation’ is teleological.
 So let’s return to Marge and Henry.
-Ultimately, it is the idea of the fire engine and the image of Junior’ smiling face of Christmas morning that motivates them to assemble the pieces.
+Ultimately, it is the idea of the fire engine and the image of Junior’ smiling face on Christmas morning that motivates them to assemble the pieces.
 Without those ‘final causes’, there are just pieces in a box.

 Applying this domestic lesson to the matter of the universe, it is ‘clear’ that without final causation, without values and purpose and meaning, there would be no universe.